SHravuSM/Java-Script/README.md

 # Java-Script
-This specific repo contains the projects build using
+This specific repo contains the projects build using Vanilla JS